Home

 Guard & Reserve

-MOAA has been advocating for a solution for National Guard officers who experience extensive delay between federal recognition of rank following promotion at the state level.
+MOAA has been advocating for a solution for National Guard officers who experience an extensive delay between promotion at the state level and federal recognition of that promotion.
 The FY 2023 NDAA directs DoD to backdate the effective date of rank for officers who warrant the federal recognition of their promotions.
 Additionally, the act authorizes transitional health care benefits for members of the National Guard who are separated from full-time duty, called, or ordered by the president or secretary of defense for a period of active service greater than 30 days.

 Backdating the Effective Date of Promotion Delays

-MOAA, along with our partners in the TMC, secured legislation in 2022 that would require backdating the effective date of Army and Air National Guard officers whose promotion is delayed more than 100 days, due to no fault of their own.
+MOAA, along with our partners in the The Military Coalition, secured legislation in 2022 that would require backdating the effective date of Army and Air National Guard officers whose promotion is delayed more than 100 days, due to no fault of their own.

 Transitional Health Care Benefits

-MOAA, and the TMC, successfully advocated for expanded eligibility to members of the National Guard for transitional health care benefits, following required training or other duty to respond to a national emergency.
+MOAA and the The Military Coalition successfully advocated for expanded eligibility to members of the National Guard for transitional health care benefits, following required training or other duty to respond to a national emergency.

 Securing Major GI Bill Upgrades to Include Transferability and Improving Benefits for Those on Title 32 Orders*